gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

 2. Traffic.
 How many Requests per second (RPS) do we serve?

 3. Errors.
-How high is the error rate?
-Number of error response / Number of successful responses
+How high is the error rate? </br>
+    Number of error responses / Number of successful responses

 4. Saturation.
 How full is your service?
 CPU utilisation, memory consumption.